Gulliver's Travels

 Gulliver’s Two Personas

 Gulliver appears to have two personas, or identities.
 On the one hand, he is a bystander observing the follies and vices of cultures that symbolize England, sometimes intervening to correct those vices and follies.
 In Lilliput, for example, he reports on the follies and vices of the Lilliputians and then intervenes to stop a war.
-On the other hand, he is England itself being observed by outsiders, sometimes promoting vices and follies.
+In other lands, however, he sometimes becomes England itself, advocating questionable practices.
 For example, in Brobdingnag, he becomes the observed, rather than the observer, and seemingly promotes the use of gunpowder as a way to destroy enemies.

 Author Information